 The capital of Guatemala is Guatemala City, normally referred to as Guate.

-Because Guate isn’t a very safe city to visit most travelers skip it and opt to spend most of their time in the colonial city of Antigua or the mesmerizing Lake Atitlán.
-Therefore, it’s important that you understand how to get from Guatemala City to Antigua.
+Because Guate or Guatemala City is one of the cities in Guatemala that isn’t very safe to visit, most travelers skip it and opt to spend most of their time in the colonial city of Antigua or the mesmerizing Lake Atitlán.
+Therefore, it’s important that you understand how to get from Guatemala City to Antigua

 The curency in Guatemala is the Guatemalan quetzal (Q)